Cutting announcement publish time from 12 minutes to 5

 No structure between content and settings

-Everything lived in one form.
-Admins had to scan the whole page to find what they needed each time.
+Admins scanned the whole page to find what they needed, every time.

 Painpoint 02